Navigating Holiday Eating Challenges With Compassion

 Try:

-“You don’t have to eat it — you can just explore it.”
+“You don’t have to eat it anything you are not ready for. "

 Create a Safe Eating Plan